Single Blog Title

 Joseph Di Silvio, from Volta Capital, then spoke about the LEAP project in Kenya, which is an evolving student financing programme.
 LEAP provides affordable and customised loans to students for higher education.
 They focus on funding students who otherwise would not have access to funds in select education programs like health sciences and ICT.
 In addition to providing the loan, they also give students support like peer and alumni networks.
 Support is also offered until the student accesses employment.
 To ensure sustainability, the money the student pays back is recycled and offered to another student.
 The presenter shared that due to COVID-19, the employment rate was low but it is now steadily improving.

 Following this, Aleesha Taylor (Herald Advisors) provided a reflection on the field of IFE and its evolution.
-In 2010, there was no definition for innovating financing in the education sector, and it was only in 2012 that the first report by international experts on the topic was published.
+In 2010, there was no definition for innovating financing for the education sector, and it was only in 2012 that the first report by international experts on the topic was published.
 The field has since come a long way and she lauded the work done by the NORRAG for making significant contributions in this field.

 The day ended with Arushi Terway (NORRAG) presenting the team’s future research and capacity building agenda.
 She discussed the executive education program that will be made available via the Graduate Institute for experts in the education and finance sector.
 Information on this will be available soon on the IFE website.
 She also spoke about the publication of a report commissioned by the World Bank’s REACH programme on the topic of RBF in education for sub-national governments and school administrators.
 Lastly, she discussed the research agenda of an upcoming project, IFE-2-Leave No one Behind, funded by the Swiss Agency for Development and Cooperation’s Research Desk.
 This project will examine the promise of IFE to bring more and better financing for equitable quality education for all.